-What a better way to spend weekend afternoons than to visit an amusement park?
-School is in full swing and when it comes to the weekend’s kids are ready to get out and have fun.
-Houston has become a choice destination for families looking for an exciting summer experience.
+What better way to spend weekend afternoons than to visit an amusement park?
+School is in full swing, and when it comes to the weekend, kids are ready to get out and have fun.
+Houston has become a destination for families looking for an exciting summer experience.

-Most venues are open year-round so that you can visit a different park every weekend.
-Here are top 10 amusement parks within driving distance of Houston City:
+Most venues are open year-round so you can visit a different park every weekend.
+Here are the top 10 amusement parks within driving distance of Houston City:

-It is the newest and the biggest theme park in Houston.
-Constructed on a 632-acre property, it has two significant parks stretching on an 80-acre piece of land: Gator Bayou Adventure Park and Big Rivers Waterpark.
-It also has a racing park, shopping areas, an RV resort to mention a few features.
+Grand Texas is the newest and biggest theme park in Houston.
+Constructed on a 632-acre property, it has two significant parks stretching on 80-acre land: Gator Bayou Adventure Park and Big Rivers Waterpark.
+It also has a racing park, shopping areas, and an RV resort, including a few features.

 Typhoon Texas Waterpark

 This is the place to be if your child loves playing with water.
-Just as its name, the park features a swimming pool fitted with water slides where kids get to slide down before splashing into the pool.
-The park also has several dining areas, including Taco Shack, River Grill, and Corn dog shack.
+Just as its name suggests, the park features a swimming pool fitted with water slides where kids get to slide down before splashing into the pool.
+The park has several dining areas, including Taco Shack, River Grill, and Corn dog shack.

 Located 20 miles south of Houston, this amusement park and restaurant overlooks Galveston Bay.
-Kids get to explore plenty of fun areas including the Ferris wheel, the wooden roller coaster, carnival midway-style games, and the double-decker carousel.
-The entertainment complex has waterfront shops and restaurants among other attractions.
+Kids can explore plenty of fun areas, including the Ferris wheel, the wooden roller coaster, carnival midway-style games, and the double-decker carousel.
+The entertainment complex has waterfront shops and restaurants, among other attractions.

-It is one of the best theme parks in Houston.
-It has swings, rides, miniature games, a roller coaster, a Two-Storey Playport for kids, Go-Karts, video and Arcade games for people of all ages.
+Houston Funplex is one of the best theme parks in Houston.
+It has swings, rides, miniature games, a roller coaster, a Two-Storey Playport for kids, Go-Karts, and video and Arcade games for people of all ages.
 What’s more, Houston Funplex is the only theme park with a Roller Rink.

-The Island is located 40 miles south of Houston and is constructed on a dock that overlooks the Gulf of Mexico.
+Galveston Island is 40 miles south of Houston, and the pier was constructed on a dock overlooking the Gulf of Mexico.
 The most exciting part of this park is the roller coaster with turns that extend over the Pirate’s Plunge.
-There are numerous food venues for you and your family to eat and re-energize before heading back for more fun activities.
+There are numerous food venues for you and your family to eat and re-energize before returning for fun activities.

 Hermann Park Railroad

 This amusement park is great for kids who love boat and train rides.
-With a mini railway operating from as early as 6 a.m. to late in the night (11 p.m.), Herman Park Railroad is a great place to relax during the weekend.
+Herman Park Railroad is a great place to relax during the weekend, with a mini railway operating from as early as 6 a.m. to late at night (11 p.m.).
 It also has a café that serves a range of kids’ foods, including burgers and smoothies.

-It is located on the Gulf in Galveston, TX just an hour outside of Houston.
-This all in one attraction offers something for everyone, including a hotel, aquarium, rainforest, golf course, rope course, zipline, and much more.
-You will need to spend the weekend here to enjoy all the activities this place has to offer.
+Moody Gardens is located on the Gulf in Galveston, TX, just an hour outside Houston.
+This all-in-one attraction offers something for everyone, including a hotel, aquarium, rainforest, golf course, rope course, zipline, and much more.
+You will need to spend the weekend here to enjoy all the activities this place offers.

 Downtown Aquarium Houston

-This six-acre entertainment and dining complex has a massive aquarium complex where visitors get to view sharks and over 200 species of sea life.
-At the Stringray Reef kids can feed and touch live stingrays, and monitor the movement of sharks in real-time at the interactive Education Room.
+This six-acre entertainment and dining complex has a massive aquarium where visitors can view sharks and over 200 species of sea life.
+At the Stingray Reef, kids can feed and touch live stingrays and monitor the movement of sharks in real-time at the interactive Education Room.